Pav-gm/SQL_PROBLEMS/find_cummulative_salary/problem_statement.md

     * Month 1: 20 (20 + 0 + 0)
 * **Employee 2:** Only has one relevant salary record (month 1).
 * **Employee 3:** Has two relevant salary records.

-**Let me know if you'd like an SQL solution to generate this cumulative salary summary!**